This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 (WordPress “Are you sure you want to do this?” error)

-One of the most common WordPress errors you will encounter is the ‘Are you sure you want to do this?’ error …
+One of the most common WordPress errors you will experience is the ‘Are you sure you want to do this?’ error …

 (“Are you sure you want to do this?”)

-Normally, you will experience this issue when working in your admin area in one of the following areas:
+Normally, you will encounter this error when working in your admin area in one of the following areas:

-As WordPress doesn’t specify what triggers the issue in this instance, some troubleshooting is required.
+As WordPress doesn’t specify what causes the error in this instance, some troubleshooting is required.
 In the worst case scenario, the error may display if your website is under attack or has been hacked, but more often than not, this problem is caused by one of the following:

-Let’s go through a process you can use to try and fix this error.
+Let’s go through a process you can use to try and solve the issue.

 WordPress Is Logging You Out